fabiommendes/easymunk/docs/src/tutorials/SlideAndPinJoint.rst

 Now that we can create balls we want to display them.
 Either we can use the built in pymunk_util package do draw the whole space directly, or we can do it manually.
-The debug drawing functions included with Pymunk are good for putting something together easy and quickly, while for example a polished game most probably will want to make its own drawing code.
+The debug drawing functions included with Easymunk are good for putting something together easy and quickly, while for example a polished game most probably will want to make its own drawing code.